boostercloud/booster/docs/README.md

 #### Authorizing read models

 #### Querying a read model
-Defining a read models enables a new REST Read endpoint that you can use to query or poll the read model records [see the API documentation](#GraphQL-API).
+You can use the GraphQL endpoint to query or subscribe to the read model records: [see the API documentation](#GraphQL-API).

 #### Getting real-time updates for a read model